cancel

 Scopes Microsoft Graph API Scopes. https://graph.microsoft.com/.default

-User ID User ID to specify which user's data to access.
+User ID Unique identifier of the user whose data will be accessed.
 Required for client credentials authentication to work with user-specific endpoints.

 Triggers